totalspectrum/spin2cpp/doc/general.md

 Most of COG RAM is used by the compiler, except that $0-$1f and $1e0-$1ef are left free for application use.
 The second half of LUT is used for FCACHE; the first half is used by any functions placed into LUT.

 `ptra` is used for the stack pointer.
+Applications should avoid using it.

 `pa` is used internally for fcache loading.
+Applications may use it as a temporary variable, but be aware that any code execution which may trigger an fcache load (e.g. any loop or subroutine call) may trash its value.

 ## Optimizations